 Another person at court that Marie Antoinette disliked (or despised) was Madame du Barry.
 They met shortly after Marie Antoinette’s arrival in France while attending a dinner.
 The dinner was held at the Chateau de la Muette to honor the Dauphin and Dauphine.
 A woman with a high squeaky voice intrigued Marie Antoinette, and when she inquired of Madame Etiquette as to the woman’s name, she learned it was Madame du Barry and that Madame du Barry was the King’s mistress.
 Marie Antoinette was so appalled, “she spoke openly to her friends about her dislike [of Madame du Barry] and refused to utter a word to her.”
 In fact, Marie Antoinette once wrote to her mother and described Madame du Barry as “the most stupid and impertinent create that you can imagine.”

-When not butting heads with Madame Etiquette or Madame du Barry, Marie Antoinette was busy disliking Jacques Necker.
-Necker was a Swiss banker who became a French statesman and then finance minister to Louis XVI.
+When not butting heads with Madame Etiquette or Madame du Barry, Marie Antoinette was busy arguing with Jacques Necker.
+He was a Swiss banker, and father to Madame Récamier‘s friend, Madame de Staël.
+Necker became a French statesman and then finance minister to Louis XVI.
 From 1777 to 1781, Necker was essentially in control of all of France’s wealth, and, in 1781, France began suffering financial issues.
 Because Necker was in charge of the finances, he was blamed for the debt by the court, even though much of the debt France had accrued was because of the American Revolutionary War.
-Necker had also instituted reform policies that were popular with the people but unpopular with many at court, including Marie Antoinette.
+Necker had also instituted reform policies that were popular with the people but unpopular with many at court, which was one reason why Marie Antoinette disliked him.
 In fact, she became his sworn enemy.
 Louis XVI dismissed Necker on 11 July 1789, but his dismissal provoked such public outrage, Louis XVI recalled him eight days later, on 19 July, and he was swept back into office like a hero.
 Despite his popularity with the people, Necker was no statesman and his financial policies did not solve France’s financial woes.
 Thus, his popularity vanished, and he resigned in 1790 with a damaged reputation.

-Another person that Marie Antoinette intensely disliked was Madame de Genlis.
-She was a writer, harpist, and educator and become responsible for educating the children of Louis Philippe II, Duke of Chartres (later known as the Duke of Orléans) and Louise Marie Adélaïde de Bourbon.
+Another person that Marie Antoinette disliked was Madame de Genlis.
+She was a writer, harpist, and educator and become responsible for educating the children of Louis Philippe II, Duke of Chartres (later known as the Duke of Orléans) and Louise Marie Adélaïde de Bourbon, sister-in-law to the Princesse de Lamballe.
 The Duke also made her gouverneur of his sons, a bold move as that title was given only to men.
 Because of the title and because Madame de Genlis was overbearing, it resulted in the resignation of all the tutors and generated scandal as to their relationship.
 In addition to this bad press, the Queen did not patronize the fine arts or literature and Madame de Genlis had written numerous books about raising and educating children.
 One incident that occurred demonstrates the Queen’s dislike for Madame de Genlis.

 “When Marie Antoinette was confined of her first child, Madame de Genlis sent her excuses through the Duchess of Chartres for not paying the customary visit.
 Marie Antoinette proudly replied, that though Madame de Genlis might be missed at court on account of her celebrity, she was not of sufficient rank to authorise her making excuses.
 This being repeated to the wounded authoress, she wrote bitterly against the queen; who retaliated by condemning her conduct and literary productions.”